 Projected Alaska oil production includes both existing producing fields and undiscovered fields that are expected to exist, based upon the region's geology.
 The existing fields category includes the expansion fields around the Prudhoe Bay and Alpine Fields for which companies have already announced development schedules.
-Projected North Slope oil production also includes the initiation of oil production in the Point Thomson Field in 2016.
+Projected North Slope oil production also includes the initiation of oil production in the Point Thomson Field and in the fields that are part of the CD5 and Shark Tooth projects in 2016, as well as the estimated start of oil production in the fields that compose the Greater Moose's Tooth project in 2018, fields in the Pikka unit in 2021, the Umiat field in 2022, the Quguk field in 2024, and in the Smith Bay field in 2026.
 Alaska crude oil production from the undiscovered fields is determined by the estimates of available resources in undeveloped areas and the net present value of the cash flow calculated for these undiscovered fields based on the expected capital and operating costs, and on the projected prices.